Okhotsk culture: Religion

-The Okhotsk from Rebun Island transported adult bears and bear cubs (Ursus arctos) from the Hokkaido mainland for ceremonial activities, while also practicing small-scale pig (Sus scrofa inoi) and dog (Canis domesticus) rearing.
+The Okhotsk of Rebun Island transported adult and cub Ussuri brown bears from Hokkaido for ceremonial activities, while also practicing small-scale Japanese boar and Hokkaido dog rearing.

 Ten ivory figurines depicting females with elaborate clothing are known from Okhotsk sites in both northern and eastern Hokkaido.
 A baby quadruped on a figurine from the Hamanaka 2 site on Rebun has been interpreted as a bear cub by Maeda.
 If correct, this may link women with the raising of bears for rituals.
-This is important because bears probably became "socially valued goods" in Okhotsk society and a DNA analysis of brown bear remains from Kafukai has shown that juvenile bears were brought by boat from southwest Hokkaido to Rebun Island.
+This is important because bears probably became "socially valued goods" in Okhotsk society, and a DNA analysis of brown bear remains from Kafukai has shown that juvenile bears were brought by boat from southwest Hokkaido to Rebun.
 Bear rituals were important in Okhotsk households but there is no evidence (from burials for example) that female status increased because of their involvement in shamanistic activities related to bear ceremonies.

-Like the Ainu, the Okhotsk also appear to have engaged in the rearing of live bear cubs, and these earlier traditions appear to be the origins of later Ainu practices.
+Like the Ainu, the Okhotsk also appear to have engaged in the rearing of live bear cubs, and these earlier traditions may have been the origins of later Ainu practices.
 Many interpretations of the significance of Okhotsk human-animal interactions draw on direct historical analogies with the Ainu.
-The parallels are often striking – for example, in almost all households of the Okhotsk Culture, bear crania are gathered in the sacred rear part of the house and placed on a special raised platform shrine – this may have formed a sacred area where likely only certain members of the group are given access.
-Many Okhotsk Culture sites also contain abundant evidence for a much wider repertoire of elaborate and deeply respectful animal-related mythology, including animal burials, clusters of animal bones subjected to ritualised treatments, with some clusters found in association with elaborate carved objects, that together may have been utilised as part of specific rituals.
+The parallels are often striking – for example, in almost all households of the Okhotsk Culture, bear crania are gathered in the sacred rear part of the house and placed on a special raised platform shrine – this may have formed a sacred area with access restricted to certain members of the group.
+Many Okhotsk culture sites also contain abundant evidence for a much wider repertoire of elaborate and deeply respectful animal-related mythology, including animal burials, clusters of animal bones subjected to ritualized treatments, with some clusters found in association with elaborate carved objects, that together may have been utilized as part of specific rituals.

 Another dimension to human-animal cosmological relations is the sanctity of shell middens.
 Again, there appears to be deep continuity between traditions of the Okhotsk and Ainu cultures.
-In the Ainu culture, shell middens comprise a wide range of marine fauna, such as abalone shells, which are not viewed as discarded food or refuse, but rather sacred areas belonging to the spirits and ancestors.
-In and around these shell middens, animals, plants, tools, and other objects important to the Ainu are deposited – and sent back to the deities – through the celebration of sending rites.
+In the Ainu culture, shell middens contain a wide range of marine fauna, such as abalone, which are not viewed as discarded food or refuse but rather as sacred areas belonging to the ancestors and the kamuy.
+In and around these middens, animals, plants, tools, and other objects important to the Ainu are deposited (and thus returned to the divine) through the celebration of sending rites.
 This tradition aligns well with the material culture and settlement patterning witnessed at numerous Okhotsk sites, where shell middens accumulate around the habitats and other social spaces.
-Plenty of material evidence suggests that rituals were performed around these areas, and for instance at the Hamanaka 2 site several human and dog burials were documented in shell midden contexts.
+Plenty of material evidence suggests that rituals were performed in these areas; for instance, at the Hamanaka 2 site, several human and dog burials were documented in shell-midden contexts.
 The Okhotsk may therefore have regarded shell middens similarly, or even passed on this tradition to the Ainu in the early 2nd millennium.